Superb-AI-Suite/aws-marketplace/README.md

 ## 📜 License

 This model is licensed under the [MIT License](LICENSE.md).
-Please refer to the `LICENSE.md` file for more details.
+Please refer to the `LICENSE` file for more details.

 ## ❓ Support